jakeqaverch/Engagement-Survey/README.md

 | 5      | 6     | 0.006      |
 | % Positive || 35.1          |

+- The sentiment on this question is relatively negative with 35.1% of respondents answering positively.
--This 1 outlier should be examined further
+-This 1 outlier should be examined further.

 ## I receive regular, actionable feedback throughout the year.